/ BMS

 ## The right question to ask an AMC quoter

 Three questions separate a serious AMC from a thin one.
 First: *what specifically is on the parts pool list, and where are those spares held physically?* Ask for the actual SKU list and the address of the warehouse.
-Second: *what is the SLA capacity backing — how many engineers are on call for the AMC portfolio at any moment?* Ask for the engineering-bench size and the ratio of bench-engineers to active AMC contracts.
+Second: *what is the response-target capacity backing — how many engineers are assigned to the AMC portfolio at any moment?* Ask for the engineering-bench size and the ratio of bench-engineers to active AMC contracts.
 Third: *show me the configuration backup discipline.* Ask for the version-control system, the retention policy, and the last backup date for an existing AMC customer (anonymised).

 An integrator who answers all three crisply is offering a serious AMC.
 An integrator who hedges on any of the three is offering a contract that will reveal its exclusions six months in.